sedos-project/organization/docs/visitor/model/gui.md

 ## Explore the Model Structure

-In this part, the structure of the data can be displayed graphically to build a better understanding of how the data is related
+In this part, the structure of the data can be displayed graphically to build a better understanding of how the data is related.

 First of all there are five different sectors: